mfessenden/SKTiled/Docs/Documentation/Scene Setup.md

 ![Camera Delegates](images/camera-delegate.svg)

 The `SKTiledSceneCamera` node is a custom [SpriteKit camera][skcameranode-url] that interacts with the your scene and any loaded tilemaps.
-To allow other objects to be notified of camera changes, you need to conform them to the `SKTiledSceneCameraDelegate` protocol.
+To allow other objects to be notified of camera changes, you need to conform them to the `TiledSceneCameraDelegate` protocol.
 With this, you will want to implement the following methods:

 ```swift